Find the positive and negative domains of the following function:

 Determine for which values of the following is true:

-First, we need to find the roots of the quadratic equation:
+First, find the zeros of the linear factors: